Hahdin/laravel-demo/AWS.md

 ```

 > **Note**: Make sure there is a .env file in your project directory.
 If you cloned if from a git repo, it should not have one (it better not) so make sure you create one and populate it with the required information.

+You should now be able to see your app in the browser.